raphaeld0/raphaeld0/README.md

 I completed high school at IFF with a technical degree in Chemistry.
 I'm passionate about technology and always working to improve my skills.

-I study Information Systems at UF, and I’ve worked with Node.js, React, and PHP.
+I study Information Systems at UFF, and I’ve worked with Node.js, React, and PHP.
 I'm also learning some game development concepts.

 Here on GitHub, I share my projects to track my growth and contribute to the community.